NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Rulebooks/Lost Omens_ Monsters of Myth/Ainamuuren.md

 abilities_mid:
   - name: ""
   - name: "Blizzard Evasion"
-    desc: "`pf2:r`  **Trigger** Ainamuuren takes at least 40 points of physical damage from a single attack, and he isn't currently discorporated\n**Effect** Ainamuuren discorporates into a whirling blizzard for 3 rounds.
+    desc: "`pf2:r`  **Trigger** Ainamuuren takes at least 40 points of physical damage from a single attack, and he isn't currently discorporated\n* * *\n\n**Effect** Ainamuuren discorporates into a whirling blizzard for 3 rounds.
 During this time, he gains resistance 10 to physical damage and weakness 10 to force damage.
 He gains a fly speed of 40 feet, but the only action he can take is to Fly.
-While discorporated, the first time each round that Ainamuuren enters another creature's space or a creature enters Ainamuuren's space, that creature takes 4d8 cold damage and must succeed at a DC 34 Fortitude check save or be [[Conditions/Stunned 1|Stunned 1]].
+While discorporated, the first time each round that Ainamuuren enters another creature's space or a creature enters Ainamuuren's space, that creature takes 4d8 cold damage and must succeed at a DC 34 Fortitude check save or be [[Conditions/Stunned|Stunned 1]].
 At the start of his turn, Ainamuuren can end this effect as a free action."

   - name: "Frostbite Runes"
     desc: "  Ainamuuren is marked by the runes of the saumen kar, a gift tied to their ancient curse.
 Ainamuuren gains a +1 status bonus to saving throws against evil and necromancy spells and effects.
 He can sense the presence of evil undead as a pervasive taste of oily corruption in the air.
 This is a vague sense that allows him to know when such a creature is within 60 feet, though he can't precisely pinpoint their location with this sense.
 This sense also extends to living creatures who have the void healing ability, like dhampir."